-The subject property is located at 2275 Newport Boulevard at the southwestern corner of the intersection of Fairview Road and Newport Boulevard.
-The site is zoned C2 (General Business District) and is surrounded by other similarly zoned properties (C2) to the north and west, with Newport Boulevard and the 55 Freeway to the east and south.
-The site has a General Plan Land Use Designation of General Commercial and is also surrounded by similarly designated parcels to the north and west.
+The subject 11,545-square-foot property is located at 1854 Newport Boulevard (State Route 55).
+The property is on the northeast corner of Newport Boulevard and Broadway.
+The site is zoned C2 (General Business District) and is adjacent to other C2 zoned properties.
+The site has a General Plan Land Use Designation of General Commercial.